JuliusHarms/rqc_adapter/README.md

 Attachments uploaded by reviewers are not yet transmitted to RQC.

 Currently Janeway does not fire the `ON_REVISIONS_REQUESTED` event which means the plugin cannot send a call to RQC when revisions are requested.
-As a workaround, the plugin currently sends calls when the `ON_REVISIONS_REQUESTED_NOTIFY` event is fired.

 ## 6. Current Implementation Status